unnir/MachineLearning_toolbox/README.md

 # ML_toolbox
-Some usefull scripts for ML using python.
+Some scripts for ML using python.

 ---
    Random hyperparameter search for xgboost and lightgbm: